 Tip #3 Ballgowns are for Ballrooms

-Ballgowns are beautiful but they can be an issue at beach weddings.
-Some women have a difficult time walking through the sand in them and opt for something lighter.
-You can choose whatever you like of course, but keep in mind that it may be hot and difficult to walk through the sand in a heavy gown.
+Ballgowns are beautiful, but they can be an issue at beach weddings.
+Some women have a difficult time walking through the sand in them since they’re heavy and have a lot of fabric.

 Tip #4 Ditch the Stilettos

-We know that stilettos look great on all women, they add height and confidence to all who wear them, but you might want to save them for another day.
-The heels will sink into the sand and make walking nigh impossible unless you are planning an indoor reception or your venue has hard floors or dancefloors.
+We know that stilettos look great on all women (they add height and confidence to all who wear them) but you might want to save them for another day.
+The heels will sink into the sand and make walking nearly impossible unless you’re planning an indoor reception or your venue has a hard floor.

-Option Two: barefoot.
-Going barefoot is both comfortable and can make for some romantic photographs.
+Option Two: Go barefoot.
+Going barefoot is comfortable and can make for some romantic photographs.

 Tip #5 Have Shade Options

-The beach is a relatively shade-less environment, which means you and your guests may be in direct sunlight for quite a bit of time.
-This may become hot and uncomfortable.
-You should consider having a tent set up for guests to sit under, in case the sun becomes too much for them.
-You can also bring paper umbrellas for the ceremony and your guests will be able to use them as they please.
+The beach is a relatively shade-less environment, which means you and your guests will be in direct sunlight for quite a bit of time.
+This can get hot and uncomfortable.
+If you’re having a wedding in the Dominican Republic, you need to offer a place to get some shade.

 Tip #6 Plan B

-Imagine yourself two weeks, one week, days before, and day of the wedding, checking and rechecking the weather.
+Imagine yourself two weeks, one week, days before, and the day of the wedding, checking and rechecking the weather.
+I can’t tell you how many brides do this!
 All is well, for the forecast reads sunny and 85 with a light and refreshing breeze.
 Then suddenly the clouds roll in and you’re being rained out of your own wedding.
 Better have a Plan B!

 Final Tip: Live in the Moment